Modeling sequences and temporal networks with dynamic community structures: Results

-As before, this maximum likelihood approach cannot be used if we do not known the order of the Markov chain, otherwise it will overfit.
-In fact, this problem is now aggravated by the larger number of parameters this model has.
-Therefore, we employ a Bayesian formulation and construct a generative processes for the model parameters themselves.
-We do this by introducing prior probability densities for the parameters $\mathcal{D}_r(\{\theta_x\}|\alpha)$ and $\mathcal{D}_s(\{\lambda_{rs}\}|\beta)$, with hyperparameter sets $\alpha$ and $\beta$, and computing the integrated likelihood
+As before, this maximum likelihood approach cannot be used if we do not know the order of the Markov chain, otherwise it will overfit.
+In fact, this problem is now aggravated by the larger number of model parameters.
+Therefore, we employ a Bayesian formulation and construct a generative process for the model parameters themselves.
+We do this by introducing prior probability densities for the parameters $\mathcal{D}_r(\{\theta_x\}|\alpha)$ and $\mathcal{D}_s(\{\lambda_{rs}\}|\beta)$ for tokens and memories, respectively, with hyperparameter sets $\alpha$ and $\beta$, and computing the integrated likelihood

-Now, instead of inferring the hyperparameters, we can make a noninformative choice for $\alpha$ and $\beta$ that reflects our \emph{a priori} lack of preference towards any particular model~\cite{jaynes_probability_2003}.
-Doing so in this case yields a likelihood (see Appendix \ref{sec:communities} for details),
+where we used $b$ as a shorthand for $\{b_x\}$ and $\{b_{\bm{x}}\}$.
+Now, instead of inferring the hyperparameters, we can make a noninformative choice for $\alpha$ and $\beta$ that reflects our a priori lack of preference towards any particular model~\cite{jaynes_probability_2003}.
+Doing so in this case yields a likelihood (for details, see Methods section Bayesian Markov chains with communities),

+where $P(\{x_t\}|b,\{e_{rs}\}, \{k_x\})$ corresponds to the likelihood of the sequence $\{x_t\}$ conditioned on the transitions counts $\{e_{rs}\}$ and token frequencies $\{k_x\}$, and the remaining terms are the prior probabilities on the discrete parameters $\{e_{rs}\}$ and $\{k_x\}$.
+Since the likelihood above still is conditioned on the partitions $\{b_x\}$ and $\{b_{\bm{x}}\}$, as well as the memory group counts $\{e_s\}$, we need to include prior probabilities on these as well to make the approach fully nonparametric.
+Doing so yields a joint likelihood for both the sequence and the model parameters,

+It is now possible to understand why maximizing this joint likelihood will prevent overfitting the data.
+If we take its negative logarithm, it can be written as